bodkan/demografr/README.md

 ```

 For the purpose of the ABC analysis below, we will bind all statistics
-in to a standard R list, naming them appropriately:
+in an R list, naming them appropriately.
+The names of each statistic
+(here “diversity” and “divergence”) have meaning and are quite important
+for later steps:

 ``` r
 observed <- list(diversity = pi_df, divergence = div_df)